-CPA firms are experiencing an uptick in clients trying to embed indemnification and hold harmless clauses in various agreements.
-Many of the clauses are inappropriate for CPA services or overly broad – even to the point of shifting all liability to the CPA firms.
-Here are some considerations to weigh before agreeing to any such clauses.
+CPA firms are experiencing an uptick in clients trying to embed indemnification and/or hold-harmless clauses in various agreements with the firms.
+Many of the clauses are inappropriate for CPA services or are overly broad, even to the point of shifting all liability to the CPA firms.

 For example, an indemnity clause typically states that one party agrees to “indemnify” the other party.
 To indemnify a party is to absorb the losses if something you (the “indemnitor”) do, or fails to do, causes the other party to experience loss, damages or even a lawsuit from a third party.
 CPAs are being pressured more by their clients to take on the “indemnitor role” and to agree to such language in engagement letters, nondisclosure agreements (NDAs), business associate agreements under the Health Insurance Portability and Accountability Act (HIPAA), and other agreements that may be executed between CPAs and their clients.